AroraTechnologyGroup/rtaa_gis_production/README.md

 - Next, open the PyCharm settings and set the interpreter for the project

-- Add the arcgis module; this will install dependencies that would cause issues when installing through command line
+- Install the arcgis module; this will install dependencies that would cause issues when installing through command line

-- Next, open the terminal to active the environment
+- Next, open the terminal to activate the environment

 - Use pip to install the packages listed in the requirements.txt file in the project root (pip install -r requirements.txt)